Eronmmer/inventory-app/readme.md

 - `/api/allUsers`: This GET route serves json of all registers users as an array of objects(when parsed).
 Fields include `memberSince`, `username`, `email`, `company`

 - `/api/auth`: This route does two things.
-The GET route authenticates a logged in user(private route and requires a token) by using the token to check for the user.
+The GET method authenticates a logged in user(private route and requires a token) by using the token to check for the user.
 Thereby returning the currently logged in user.
-The other POST route is used for logging in a user and authenticating them.
+The POST method is used for logging in a user and authenticating them.
 Fields required: one of of `email` or `username` and `password`.

 - `/api/customers`: This has GET, POST, PUT and DEL methods.
 They perform CRUD functionalities for an authenticated user's customers.